alufers/openscad-parser/README.md

 # openscad-parser

-This package facilitates parsing, fomratting and validating the OpenSCAD loanguage using TypeScript and JavaScript.
+This package facilitates parsing, formatting and validating the OpenSCAD loanguage using TypeScript and JavaScript.